Reviving Khmer Ceramic Art

 The Center Reviving Khmer Ceramic Arts

-For more than a decade, Khmer Ceramics and Fine Arts Centre has been reviving traditional Cambodian ceramic arts while providing employment and vocational training to local people.
+For nearly two decade, Khmer Ceramics and Fine Arts Centre has been reviving traditional Cambodian ceramic arts while providing employment and vocational training to local people.

 Located close to the historic temples of Angkor – the cultural, spiritual and artistic heart of Cambodia – the centre blends a passion for ceramics and Khmer history with a desire to create opportunities for the local community of Siem Reap.